If you are considering applying for a place at our school, please see below our information, policies and advice regarding our admission procedures.

 In Year Casual Admissions (IYCA)

-Please contact the school direct for an In Year Common Application Form (IYCAF).
+Please contact the school office for an In Year Common Application Form (IYCAF).
 On one side parents will fill in their details.
 The back of the form will explain the process and inform parents of all their legal rights.
 The form should be returned direct to school and school will contact parents to either offer or refuse a school place.

 Admission for Children with Statements of Special Educational Needs or an Education Health & Care Plan (EHCP)

 The admissions arrangements for children with Statements of Special Educational Needs are the responsibility of KCC.

 For advice on the arrangements to admit your child into school, you should contact your local SEN Officer through your local Additional Needs and resources offices which are listed below:

 Districts of Maidstone, Tunbridge Wells, Tonbridge and Malling